-Our chicken parmigiana recipe makes a delicious chicken parma in the Italian Australian style that appeared in the 1950s and became a popular mid-week pub counter meal special in the 1980s.
-In our homemade parmy, succulent chicken breast fillets with a crunchy breadcrumb coating are topped with a rich tomato sauce and melted parmesan cheese and mozzarella.
+This chicken parmigiana recipe makes a delicious chicken parma in the Italian Australian style that appeared in the 1950s and became a popular mid-week pub counter meal special in the 1980s.
+Our homemade chicken parmy recipe makes succulent chicken breast fillets with a crunchy breadcrumb coating, topped with a rich tomato sauce and melted parmesan cheese and mozzarella.

-If you made and enjoyed our chicken schnitzel recipe and my rich Italian tomato sauce recipe then I guarantee you’re going to love this endearingly old-fashioned chicken parmigiana recipe for a home-cooked chicken parma in the Italian Australian style of the parmies that were popularised in Aussie pub bistros in the 1980s.
+If you’ve made our chicken schnitzel recipe and my rich Italian tomato sauce recipe and enjoyed those then you’re going to love this endearingly old-fashioned chicken parmigiana recipe.
+One of our best chicken cutlet recipes, it makes a home-cooked chicken parma in the Italian Australian style of the parmies popularised in pub bistros in Australia in the 1980s.

-My chicken parmigiana recipe will make you a scrummy home-cooked take on the chicken parma served as a mid-week pub special that often left a lot to be desired, frankly.
-While there were some fantastic chicken parmas with crunchy coatings, moist chicken, and mouthwatering melted cheese, there were also soggy parmas with insipid sauces and a mound of grated vegetables masquerading as a ‘salad’.
+My chicken parmigiana recipe will make you an extra delicious home-cooked take on the Australian chicken parma served as a mid-week pub counter meal special – that often left a lot to be desired, frankly.
+While we fondly recall some fantastic pub chicken parmas with crunchy coatings, moist chicken and melted cheese, there were also plenty of soggy parmas with insipid sauces and mounds of grated vegetables masquerading as ‘salad’.

-Indeed, it’s the sides, a good fresh garden salad and crunchy potato fries or wedges, that distinguish an Italian Australian chicken parmigiana from its cousins in the USA, which are typically served with spaghetti or another pasta.
-Another differentiation is that so many chicken parmigiana recipes don’t include the Parma ham or Parmigiano cheese that give the dish its name.
+Indeed, it’s the sides, a good fresh garden salad and hand-cut potato fries that distinguish an Italian Australian chicken parmigiana from its cousins in the USA, which are typically served with spaghetti or another pasta.
+Another differentiation is that many chicken parmigiana recipes don’t include the Parma ham or Parmigiano cheese that give the dish its name.

 Chicken Parmigiana Recipe for a Classic Chicken Parma in the Italian Australian Style